 On Betterment, you can set various goals for which you’d like to invest.
 It will recommend a portfolio allocation based on the goal, as well as your risk tolerance and time horizon — but you can adjust your allocation based on your preferences.

-Furthermore, Betterment offers three additional curated portfolio strategies.
+Furthermore, Betterment offers four additional curated portfolio strategies.

 - BlackRock Target Income: Low-risk, 100% bond ETF portfolio with varying bond yields to earn income and insulate against market volatility.